Renormalization of massless fields in the $(1,0)\oplus(0,1)$ representation: Summary and conclusions

-We constructed the most general self-interacting parity-invariant massless model for fields in this representation, whose free part has theories i), ii), and iii) as particular cases, aiming to study the renormalization of all of them at once.
-However, these interactions explicitly break the gauge symmetry that arises in the free massless case of theory iii), and so we restricted ourselves to retrieving theories i) and ii).
+In order to study the renormalization of the entire class of parity-invariant self-interacting massless theories in the $(1,0)\oplus(0,1)$ representation, we constructed the most general model compatible with these attributes.
+It consisted of a free Lagrangian that reproduces the massless limits of theories i), ii), and iii) as particular cases; along with an interacting Lagrangian containing all the independent dimension-4 parity-invariant self-interactions available in this representation.
+These interactions, however, explicitly break the gauge symmetry arising in the free massless case of theory iii), and hence we restricted ourselves to retrieving theories i) and ii).
 This general model has two superficially divergent diagrams: the self-energy and the vertex.
 Both were successfully renormalized in the MS scheme with appropriate choices for the counterterms.
-For theory i), we found three independent renormalizable subtheories, while for ii), it turned out that all of the independent self-interactions are necessary for its renormalization.
+For i), we found four independent renormalizable theories; while for ii), we found just one, turning out that all of the independent self-interactions are necessary.
 The beta functions were calculated, and their fixed points identified.
 In particular, for i) we found that $\beta_{\lambda_{1}}$ has no fixed points at all, while there are six independent non-trivial common fixed points for $\beta_{\lambda_{2}},\beta_{\lambda_{3}},\beta_{\lambda_{4}}$; for ii), although each beta function has fixed points, there are no non-trivial common solutions for the four of them; interestingly, a curious solution emerged at which $\beta_{\lambda_{3}}$ and $\beta_{\lambda_{4}}$ vanish, while $\beta_{\lambda_{1}}$ and $\beta_{\lambda_{2}}$ are the negative of each other.

-These results indicate that the model studied in this work is a rich theoretical laboratory for renormalization group analisys.
+In conclusion, we found that the entire class of parity-invariant self-interacting massless theories in the $(1,0)\oplus(0,1)$ representation of the RLG, with $|\alpha| \neq |\beta|$, is renormalizable at the one-loop level, and the general model we worked with constitutes a rich theoretical laboratory for renormalization group analysis.
+This class contains the self-interacting massless Klein-Gordon-like theory, as well as the self-interacting Joos-Weinberg one, which have been previously studied in the literature, as particular cases, but is not limited to them.
+For the massless case with $|\alpha| = |\beta|$, it is necessary to add gauge-invariant interactions, which usually require the inclusion of additional fields.
+We will address this topic in a coming article.

 \acknowledgments

 A.C.
 R.-P. acknowledges SECIHTI national scolarships.
 C.A.
 V.-A. is supported by the SECIHTI IxM project 749 and SNII 58928.